0xKetyl/PlutusAI_V1_PUB/README.md

 ## 🤖 Our AI Agents

-1. **ReflectionAI**: Our flagship agent harnesses the power of Natural Language Processing (NLP) and Machine Learning (ML) to analyze on-chain data and market sentiment.
+1. **ReflectionAI**: Our flagship agent harnesses the power of Natural Language Processing (NLP) and Machine Learning (ML) to analyze on-chain and X data.
 It autonomously distributes intelligent reflections directly to RevAI holders' wallets, eliminating the need for staking.

 2. **TradingAI**: This high-performance agent excels in high-frequency trading across multiple DEXs.
 Powered by a custom neural network, it adapts to real-time market conditions, currently operating on five major decentralized exchanges with plans for further expansion.